HiddenRealm/Group_Project_SJ/README.md

 ## Lambda's
 Here you will find information on how to set up all of the Lambda's you will need to run this app.
+Before you start creating the actual lambdas you should make the IAM roles needed.

+###### IAM Role - Create Roles:
+DynamoFullAccess:

+    1. Select type of trusted entity (AWS Service)
+    2. Choose the service thay will use this role (Lambda)
+    3. Attach the following Permissions:
+        1. AWSLambdaFullAccess
+    4. Name the Role 'EC2'

+Dynamo+Lambda-Control:

+    1. Select type of trusted entity (AWS Service)
+    2. Choose the service thay will use this role (Lambda)
+    3. Attach the following Permissions:
+        1. AWSLambdaFullAccess
+    4. Name the Role 'EC2'

 ### LetterGen

 ### PrizeGen